lvgl/lvgl/docs/widgets/textarea.rst

 :c:macro:`LV_LABEL_LONG_TXT_HINT` in ``lv_conf.h`` the performance can be hugely improved.
 This will save some additional information about the label to speed up its drawing.
-Using :c:macro:`LV_LABEL_LONG_TXT_HINT` the scrolling and drawing will as fast as with “normal” short texts.
+Using :c:macro:`LV_LABEL_LONG_TXT_HINT` the scrolling and drawing will as fast as with "normal" short texts.

 Select text
 -----------